pip Platform Docs

 What happens if the profile owner never claims?

-The vested tokens remain in the Clanker Vault contract and trading fees remain in the fee locker.
+The vested tokens remain in the token contract and trading fees continue to accumulate.
 They don't expire — the profile owner can claim at any time in the future.

 Can multiple tokens be created for the same X profile?